DrNajim/About.Najim/README.md

 # 💫 About Me:
 Hey!
-Nice to see yo :)<br>Welcome to my page!<br>I'm Dr. Najim, Fullstack developer from  Casablanca, Morocco.
+Nice to see you :)<br>Welcome to my page!<br>I'm Dr. Najim, Fullstack developer.
 Currently, I am seeking to collaborate <br>with new projects.

 ## 🌐 Socials: